Not saying you have to eat three helpings, but let’s be honest here – nothing is going to stop you from eating a ton of these cheesy, creamy potatoes.

 - Salt and pepper

-Wash the potatoes and slice them on a mandolin (using the thinest setting).
+- Wash the potatoes and slice them on a mandolin (using the thinnest setting).
 Turn the burner on to medium-high and start building layers of potatoes in a circle.

 - When you get about halfway up the side of the skillet, stop layering and sprinkle a cup or so of cheese and add a few cubes of butter.